-Diagnosing the flesh-eating disease, Buruli ulcer, can be difficult.
-To confirm a case, special labs have to run a series of tests; it can take weeks or months before a patient knows the results of their test.
-Also, not all labs use the same testing methods, so a lab might misdiagnose a person who desperately needs treatment.
+Diagnosing neglected tropical diseases (NTDs) like leprosy and the flesh-eating Buruli ulcer can be difficult.
+To confirm a case, special labs have to run a series of tests.
+It could take weeks or months before a patient knows the results of their test.

-Those weeks can have lifelong consequences for children like Erica.
+Those delays can have lifelong consequences for children like Erica.
 Undiagnosed, Buruli ulcer can lead to terrible scarring and disabilities.

-That is why, with your support, we have created a network of laboratories in West Africa that cooperate with each other, working together to ensure fast, accurate diagnosis for hundreds of children like Erica.
+This is why, with your support, American Leprosy Missions, the World Health Organization, and the Pasteur Center of Cameroon formed a laboratory network in 2019 that works to ensure fast, accurate diagnosis for hundreds of children like Erica.

-The Buruli Ulcer Laboratory Network includes labs in Benin, Cameroon, Côte d’Ivoire, the Democratic Republic of Congo, Gabon, Ghana, Liberia, Nigeria, and Togo.
+The network includes labs in Benin, Cameroon, Côte d’Ivoire, the Democratic Republic of Congo, Gabon, Ghana, Liberia, Nigeria, and Togo.

-Thanks to your generosity, this network processes tests quickly and accurately so that more people can receive the care they need to heal from this terrible disease.
+Thanks to your generosity, this network processes tests quickly and accurately so that more people can receive the care they need to heal from neglected diseases.